- Support home

 Limitations

-The current Banban Board does not support “undo.”
-Create a row named “Trash” at the bottom of the board and move cards there when you want to delete them.
-The same approach works for deleting rows.
-When making major changes to a card, it’s a good idea to copy the card and keep the old version in the Trash row.
+Currently, the Banban Board does not have an "Undo" function.
+We recommend creating a "Trash" row at the bottom of the board and moving cards there if you want to delete them.
+The same applies to deleting rows.
+When making significant changes to a card, you might want to create a copy and keep it in the Trash row.